Want to Capture Leads on Your Website? Follow These Tips.

 Visitors to your website are seeking information.
 They may be in the early stages of selecting an accounting firm or vetting out specific firms.
 They may be looking for information on a topic like retirement planning or tax credits for their business.
 Regardless of the stage of the buying process or area of interest, you want to identify who the visitor is as quickly as possible.
-The sooner you’re able to identify the prospect, the better able you are to influence their selection process.
+The sooner you’re able to identify and capture leads, the better able you are to influence their selection process.

 Understand Your Prospect’s Needs

 It’s important to understand why someone may be coming to your website.
 Are they researching accounting firms?
 Do they have a specific problem or pain?
 Is there an opportunity, like tax credits, that they’re trying to better understand?
 Are they looking for specific expertise?
 (Hear a recording of an AAM High webinar on this topic.)